ComputeCanada/wheels_builder/README.md

 If no `arch` module is loaded, it will load `arch/sse3`, our current smallest common denominator.
 To build AVX2-optimised wheels, do `module load arch/avx2` before calling `build_wheel.sh`.
-This has no effect on generic packages, i.e. those that do not contain C extensions and do not link external libraries.
+This has no effect on generic packages, i.e. those that do not contain compiled libraries and do not link external ones.

 `build_wheel.sh` assumes that the package name is also the first part of the downloaded archive, the directory name of the extracted archive and the name